zerostaticthemes/hugo-serif-theme/README.md

 While this themes default content uses illustrations, its easy to change the image to a photo and it will still look great.

 the front-matter field `intro_image_absolute: true` let's illustrations "break out" (in CSS terms, it uses `position: absolute`) of the grid and is an intended stylistic effect.
-When using photos or normal images it's recommended to set this to false and the photo will align with the grid.
+When using photos or normal images it's recommended to set this field to false and the photo will align with the grid.
 See `content/team/_index.md` for an example.

 ### Google Analytics